Skip to main content

 • Uses Barndoor enforcement logs to detect unexpected tool usage patterns

-Current Limitation: Claude Enterprise does not currently provide a native admin toggle to block users from adding their own custom connector URLs entirely.
-Network-level enforcement or Claude Desktop managed configuration are the recommended controls until a Claude-native restriction is available.
+Current Limitation: Claude Enterprise does not currently provide a native admin toggle to block users from adding their own custom connector URLs entirely, nor a hard switch to disable native connectors.
+Network-level enforcement or Claude Desktop managed configuration are the recommended hard controls until a Claude-native restriction is available; organization instructions (Option 3) are a useful soft control to layer on top.

 Summary: Layered Defense